RUB-NDS/SyncEnc-Demonstrator/README.md

 ## Prerequisites
 The server runs on HTTPS, therefore a certificate is required.
 Without providing a private key and the corresponding certificate the server will not start.

-The private key (`privkey.pem`) and the certificate (`cert.pem`) must be copied into the root directory of the `dpreikschat-syncenc` folder.
+The private key (`privkey.pem`) and the certificate (`cert.pem`) must be copied into the root directory of the `SyncEnc-Demonstrator` folder.
 Afterwards the server can be started with npm start.
 ## Run application
 install npm